corbins/corbins.github.com/about.md

 ##About Me

-Hello, I'm a Senior in Computer Science at University of Illinois Urbana-Champaign.I'm planning on pursuing a career in security (Vulnerability Research and Malware Analysis are my strengths), which I encourage others to consider as a path by helping to run the special interest group for security at my school.
+Hello, I'm a Senior in Computer Science at University of Illinois Urbana-Champaign.
+I'm planning on pursuing a career in security (Vulnerability Research and Malware Analysis are my strengths), which I encourage others to consider as a path by helping to run the special interest group for security at my school.
 I also really like hard problems when it comes to software development.
-Cut and Paste approaches are boring, so desigining new techniques and just research into the unknown in general are exciting.
+Cut and Paste approaches are boring, so designing new techniques and just research into the unknown in general are exciting.
 Examples of this include my recent foray into the [demoscene](https://www.youtube.com/watch?v=g3TRZamP85c)

 Things I like: